Home

 View to Tsomoriri and Gyama Peaks (visited in 2015)

-At camp, we are welcomed with juice and are immediately offered the missed lunch; it seems difficult to explain that on an exhausting day at high altitude, one doesn't have much of an appetite.
-Resting in the tent doesn't help either: After a short time, I receive a "free tent delivery" of noodle soup, noodles with salad, black tea, and melon.
+Back at camp, we are welcomed with juice and are also meant to receive the lunch we missed; it seems difficult to convey that on a strenuous day at altitude one simply does not have much appetite.
+Even resting in the tent does not help: after a short while I receive a "delivery" to the tent consisting of noodle soup, noodles with salad, black tea, and melon.

 Nina, Abhishek, Tashi, Namgyal, Claudia, Hartmut